 The project also revealed a clear demarcation of class, evidenced by the technical quality of the photographs themselves.
 Those that could afford to, or for whom it was financially worthwhile, hired professional photographers.
 The rooms shown were neat, tastefully but blandly decorated without the marks of lives being lived.
 Exorbitant rents merited the cost of a wide-angle lens and a photographer who knew how to apply HDR post-processing.
-The professional photographs were lit with care and carefully edited but were ultimately generic – they all could have been taken by a single photographer.
+The professional photographs were lit with care and carefully edited, but were ultimately generic – they all could have been taken by a single photographer.
 The images taken by amateurs, casual and perfunctory, held the most joy and surprise.
 Low quality jpeg compression and patterns of overexposed windows with underexposed interiors creating photographic magic.
 I would imagine the photographer, probably the landlord themselves, pausing and caught up for a moment in the beauty of the way light hit a wall.
 How it broke up as it ran through the slats of the blind, throwing a pattern on a well-worn wooden floor.
-That for a moment they paused in their task, caught up in capture something beyond just documentation and a rush to get the place listed.
+That for a moment they paused in their task, distracted by trying to capture something beyond just documentation and a rush to get the place listed.